-The main points we need to remember are that the majority of emissions polluting our atmosphere come from burning fossil fuels and from methane released by the melting arctic permafrost and warming oceans.
+The main points we need to remember are that the majority of emissions polluting our atmosphere comes from burning fossil fuels and from methane released by the melting Arctic permafrost and warming oceans.
 By transitioning the world’s power generation to solar and our transportation fleet to electric, we’ll move our world into zero carbon emission state—an economy that meets its energy needs without polluting our skies.

 The carbon we’ve already pumped into the atmosphere (400 parts per million as of 2015, 50 shy of the UN’s red line) will stay in our atmosphere for decades, maybe centuries, until future technologies suck that carbon out of our skies.

-What this means is that the coming energy revolution won’t necessary heal our environment, but it will at least stop the bleeding and allow the Earth to begin healing itself.
+What this means is that the coming energy revolution won’t necessarily heal our environment, but it will at least stop the bleeding and allow the Earth to begin healing itself.

 End of hunger

 If you read our series on the Future of Food, then you’ll remember that by 2040, we’ll enter a future that has less and less arable land due to water shortages and rising temperatures (caused by climate change).
 At the same time, we have a world population that will balloon to nine billion people.
 The majority of that population growth will come from the developing world—a developing world whose wealth will skyrocket over the coming two decades.
-Those larger disposable incomes are predicted to lead to an increased demand for meat.
-An increased demand for meat will consume our supply of grains, thereby leading to food shortages and price spikes that could destabilize governments the world over.
+Those larger disposable incomes are predicted to lead to an increased demand for meat that will consume global supplies of grains, thereby leading to food shortages and price spikes that could destabilize governments the world over.

 Well, that was a mouthful.
 Luckily, our future world of free, limitless, and clean renewable energy might avoid this scenario in a number of ways.